aeternity/protocol/channels/OFF-CHAIN.md

 ```

 In case of both parties want to close the channel in agreement and
-there are enough tokens left in the channel to pay for the fee, then the
+there are enough coins left in the channel to pay for the fee, then the
-the advised distribution of returning the tokens left in the channel is
+the advised distribution of returning the coins left in the channel is
 as follows:

 ```